Pshy0/pshy-license/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The copyright owner information, and a reference to this license, shall be included in all copies or substantial portions of the Software.
+The copyright notice, and a reference to this license, shall be included in all copies or substantial portions of the Software.

 Modified versions must be identified as such.

 If the sources of a sublicensed version of the software are released under a different license, then the changes are also released with the original license.
-This does not prevent multi-licensing.
+This does not forbid multi-licensing.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,